Foster youth: How to protect and build credit

 Although the law stipulates that your caseworker must pull your credit report and share it with you along with information on how to deal with problems, you can also access your credit report on your own.
 As long as you’re at least 13-years old, whether you’re in the foster care system or not, you can check your credit the same way an adult would.

 Log into AnnualCreditReport.com.
 Once there, you can obtain your report from the three major credit reporting agencies: Experian, Equifax, and TransUnion.
-You may get one credit report per agency for free every year.
+You may get one complimentary credit report per agency every year.

 These agencies do not knowingly create reports and keep data on anyone younger than 13, so if you enter your personal information and nothing comes back, that’s perfectly normal.
 Most children under 18 won’t have a credit report yet.
 So, while you may be at an increased risk of identity theft, you can at least rest assured knowing a report hasn’t been created without your knowledge.